 Can you get Google reviews removed?

 Reviews that violate Google’s policies can be removed.
 A tool called Managing Your Reviews is available to flag up offending reviews, request their removal, and monitor the status of the request.
+You just have to search for your business profile and click ‘Report a new review for removal’ to get started.

 Why are fake Google reviews a particular concern?